planetlabs/planet-client-python/docs/source/api/examples.rst

     # this will cause an exception if there are any API related errors
     results = client.quick_search(request)

-    # items_iter returns an iterator over API response pages
+    # iterate returns an iterator over API response pages
-    for item in results.items_iter(10):
+    for item in results.iterate(10):
       # each item is a GeoJSON feature
       sys.stdout.write('%s\n' % item['id'])